yousefalabdullah/osu-beatmaps-downloader/README.md

 *Tip: You can mix multiple formats, but using the second format (`https://osu.ppy.sh/beatmapsets/2341595`) for all of the beatmaps is highly recommended to avoid any formatting issues.*

 ### 2. Run the Tool
-If you are on windows you can just double click it after you put your beatmaps list. if you are not on windows tho or it didn't work, you can use the alternative method:
+* If you are on windows you can just double click it after you put your beatmaps list.

+* If you are using the python file, you can use this method:

 Open your terminal or Command Prompt in the tool's directory and execute:
 ```bash